 Plastic waste is a major cause of environmental pollution.
-Around 52.2% of irrigation is predominantly polluted by plastic waste (Sulaeman et al., 2018).
+Around 52.2% irrigation is predominantly polluted by plastic waste (Sulaeman et al., 2018).
 Plastic waste is carcinogenic to humans.
 It can lead to birth defects, immune disorders, endocrine disorders, and reproductive disorders (Pavani & Rajeswari, 2014).
 In dealing with plastic waste problems, the current study attempted to explain the use of plastic waste as a learning medium to help students understand the concept of three-dimensional shapes with curves.
-Besides that, the importance of understanding environmental Fiqh for students to realize environmental sustainability is also very necessary (Jamaluddin, 2018; Noor, 2018; Zuhdi, 2015).
-So, this article also outlines the potential role of university students as the members of an intellectual community who can be involved in plastic waste management.
-Concerning this, the understanding of plastic waste management needs to be integrated into mathematics learning at the university.
+This article also outlines the potential role of university students as the members of an intellectual community who can be involved in plastic waste management.
+In relation to this, the understanding of plastic waste management needs to be integrated into mathematics learning at the university.